will62794/tla-web/README.md

 <!-- Note also that you can basically use the existing web interface as a simple TLA+ expression evaluator, since making changes to definitions in the spec should automatically update the set of generated initial states. -->

 <!-- This project Utilizes the [TLA+ tree-sitter grammar](https://github.com/tlaplus-community/tree-sitter-tlaplus) to provide a web based TLA+ interface for exploring and sharing specifications.  -->
-There are still a variety of TLA+ language features that [may not be implemented yet](https://github.com/will62794/tla-web/issues), but a decent number of specs should be handled.
-For example, this [Paxos example](https://will62794.github.io/tla-web/#!/home?specpath=./specs/Paxos.tla) should be handled, though more thorough testing will be needed to verify the correctness of the interpreter on more complex examples like this.
+There are still some TLA+ language features that [may not be implemented](https://github.com/will62794/tla-web/issues), but a reasonable number of specs should be handled correctly.
+For example, see this [Paxos spec](https://will62794.github.io/tla-web/#!/home?specpath=./specs/Paxos.tla).
+Additional testing is needed, though, to verify the correctness of this interpreter on more complex specs.

 <!-- A basic, preliminary test suite can be found [here](https://will62794.github.io/tla-web/test.html). -->